What I've Learned About Remote Work

 To Thrive, You Must Be Intentional About It

+Remote work is like that.
+It can either be worse than bad in-person work, or better than good in-person work.
 Remote work has a crazy high ceiling, but also can end up isolating, demoralizing, and career-killing.

 Thus you have to be intentional about a few things, particularly: